Subscribe to Blog via Email

-The build up to NET Cancer Day has begun and I can hear hoofbeats becoming louder every day.
+The build up to (so called) NET Cancer Day has begun and I can hear hoofbeats becoming louder every day.
 Is it a horse, is it a zebra etc etc. However, is this aged equine medical adage still applicable as an awareness tool for Neuroendocrine Cancer or should we be looking for something which is more impactful, up to date, more compelling, more likely be taken seriously and attract new audiences? p.s. even our day has a ridiculous name – “NET Cancer” decodes to “Neuroendocrine Tumour Cancer” which is quite ludicrous not only because of the grammar but also because it precludes a whole bunch of people from the Neuroendocrine Carcinoma area of the disease.
 The term World Neuroendocrine Cancer Day is so much better

 “When you hear hoofbeats, think zebra” is clearly not practical and pretty dangerous to those who have the obvious diagnoses (i.e. the vast majority).
-It’s also likely to turn out to be a very expensive way to do business as common things are common (in fact Neuroendocrine Cancer is now much more common that it was 20 years ago…..).
+It’s also likely to turn out to be a very expensive way to do business as common things are common (in fact Neuroendocrine Cancer is now much more common that it was 30 years ago…..).

-The use of this skewed version of the phrase might be a great ‘rallying cry’ within the NET Cancer community and for some a ‘populist’ Facebook ‘like farming’ scheme.
-Sharing quite ridiculous pictures of animals that will only be shared by patients is NOT really awareness.
-In my opinion the ancient, outdated and misleading zebra term is fundamentally flawed in a number of ways.
+The use of this skewed version of the phrase might be a great ‘rallying cry’ within the Neuroendocrine Cancer community and for some a ‘populist’ Facebook ‘like farming’ scheme but sharing quite ridiculous pictures of animals that will only be shared and understood by those within the community is NOT real awareness.

 1. Context.
 Contextually, the zebra represents a term for a diagnosis (i.e. a disease) but the patients are not their diagnosis, they are not their disease – they are humans.

-So when someone says “I am a zebra”, they are in effect saying “I am a disease”.
-If they say “Dear Zebras”, they are saying “Dear Diseases”.
+So, when someone says, “I am a zebra”, they are in effect saying, “I am a disease”.
+If they say, “Dear Zebras”, they are saying “Dear Diseases”.
 Or the cringeworthy “My fellow diseases”

 2. Scope.
 The term is heavily associated with diagnostics i.e. it has a very narrow scope.
 It does not sit nicely with the increasingly important long-term maintenance of patients – crucial when you consider this is mostly a slow-growing and therefore highly prevalent disease.

 I’ve made no secret of the fact that I believe we need a paradigm shift in the way we (the Neuroendocrine Cancer community) spread external awareness of this less common type of cancer.
 I think everyone agrees we need a lot more public awareness of Neuroendocrine Cancer and also that we need some high-profile ‘ambassadors’ (preferably themselves patients) in order to help promote our cause.
 Yes, money is useful too but in a ‘chicken and egg’ sense, we need a compelling case to attract the funds.
 We need new audiences outside the ‘bubble’ I think we appear to be trapped inside.
-The zebra posse sharing zebra pictures between each other is not awareness.
+The zebra posse sharing zebra pictures between each other is not efficient awareness.

 He’s right, it is really holding us back.
 It’s a PR disaster.

-I’m sure that earlier access to diagnostic testing (scanning in particular) will lead to earlier diagnosis, in fact access to better scans is cited in the lasts SEER NET report as a factor resulting in increased incidence rates.
+I’m sure that earlier access to diagnostic testing (scanning in particular) will lead to earlier diagnosis, in fact, access to better scans is cited in the lasts SEER NET report as a factor resulting in increased incidence rates.
 That’s a resource/process issue rather than just a training/knowledge one.
 We need to work with doctors, not shoot them down for not knowing every minute fact about medicine.
-NET Cancer is much more likely to be diagnosed at secondary care and we should be equally or even more focused at that level.
+Neuroendocrine Cancer is much more likely to be diagnosed at secondary care and we should be equally or even more focused at that level.

 Finally, I think the patient has a big part to play in diagnosis.
-Thanks to the internet and the stellar rise of social media, many patients are now much more savvy and are presenting to doctors and specialists with lists of their symptoms and a diary.
+Thanks to the internet and the stellar rise of social media, many patients are now much savvier and are presenting to doctors and specialists with lists of their symptoms and a diary.
 Some will even have already compiled a list of questions to ask and have their own suggestions about what might be wrong with them.
-I see undiagnosed patients every day on my social media very clued up, thanks the rise of the online world, and I guarantee you they are (indirectly) educating their first line medical staff when they reel off NET facts.
+I see undiagnosed patients every day on my social media very clued up, thanks to the rise of the online world, and I guarantee you they are (indirectly) educating their first-line medical staff when they reel off NET facts.
 Add in better diagnostic testing and greater access to it (including via primary care), then I think there are positive times ahead for the earlier diagnosis of Neuroendocrine Cancer.
 You might say it’s a bit of a dark horse.

 Let’s move into the 21st century and get on with that.

-Thanks for reading
+Thanks for reading.